What Is A Raspberry Pi? (Hardware, Software, Goal & Usage)

 When you use a Raspberry Pi for the first time, you’ll probably start with Raspberry Pi OS (formerly named Raspbian).
 It’s the ideal operating system, as it’s based on the most popular Linux distribution (Debian) and optimized for the Raspberry Pi, with all the tools most users need.

-Raspberry Pi OS exists in three versions, but the standard is to have a desktop interface installed, with a web browser, a code editor and Python preinstalled (the programming language chosen by the Raspberry Pi Foundation).
+Raspberry Pi OS exists in three versions, but the standard is to have a desktop interface installed, with a web browser, a code editor, and Python preinstalled (the programming language chosen by the Raspberry Pi Foundation).

-It looks like this by default:
+Its GUI looks like this by default:

 Then, it’s not the only choice.
 Most other Linux distributions are now available on Raspberry Pi (like Ubuntu, Manjaro, Debian, Fedora, etc.), and for more specific projects, you can also pick something that is built with your exact goal in mind.